shgew/cs-firewall-bouncer-docker/README.md

 ### Firewall Backend
 Docker Engine currently manages container networking through `iptables`.

-Native `nftables` support is [not yet available](https://github.com/docker/for-linux/issues/1472), so the recommended backend for this image is `iptables`.
+Native `nftables` support is [not yet available](https://github.com/docker/for-linux/issues/1472).
+While `nftables` backend should still work via a translation layer, the recommended backend for this image is `iptables`.

 ## Usage
 1. Create a valid `docker-compose.yml` configuration file, choosing one of the tags from the [published image](https://github.com/shgew/cs-firewall-bouncer-docker/pkgs/container/cs-firewall-bouncer-docker).